 Pauline took her trembling hands off the steering wheel and began groping beneath the truck’s seat in a frenzy.
 “Come on!”
 Finally, something solid slid into her grip.
 She rose back up with Martin’s pearl handled .38 revolver in her hand.

 Pauline screamed as Martin’s bloody fingers slapped against the truck’s door.
 He released a curdled shriek in response and scraped his teeth on the window.
-Without warning he began slamming his face against the glass, making the truck rock back and forth.
+The truck rocked back and forth as be slammed his face against the glass.

 Pauline finally felt a small box against her thumb and twisted her wrist to grab it.
 She moved back to the other side of the cab, dumping the box of bullets in her lap as Martin climbed through the window.
 She only had enough time to push a single round into the wheel before her brother moved over the top of her, his stained fingers tangling in her hair.